06 Safeguarding children, young people and vulnerable adults policy

 education)

-Responding to low-level
+Responding to low-level concerns

-Any low-level concerns about the conduct of staff, students or volunteers
+Any concerns about the conduct of staff, students or volunteers must be shared with the designated

-must be shared with the designated person and recorded on 06.02a Low level concerns form.
-The designated person should be informed of all low-level concerns and make the final decision on how to
+safeguarding lead and recorded.
+The designated safeguarding lead should be informed of all concerns, including those that may initially be considered ‘low level’ and make the final decision on how to

 respond.
 Where appropriate this can be done in consultation with their line manager.

-Reporting low-level concerns about the conduct of a
+Reporting concerns about the conduct of a colleague, student or volunteer

-colleague, student or volunteer contributes towards a safeguarding culture of openness and trust.
-It helps ensure that adults consistently model the setting’s values and helps keep children safe.
-It
+contributes towards a safeguarding culture of openness and trust.
+It ensures that adults consistently model the setting’s values and helps keep children safe.
+It protects adults from potential false

-If it is not clear that a low-level concern meets the
+If it is not clear that a concern meets the local authority threshold, the

-local authority threshold, the designated person should contact the LADO for clarification.
+designated safeguarding lead should contact the LADO for clarification.

-In most instances, low-level concerns about staff
+In most instances, low-level concerns about staff conduct can be addressed

-conduct can be addressed through supervision, training, or disciplinary processes where an internal investigation may take place.
+through supervision, training, or disciplinary processes where an internal investigation may take place.

 An allegation against a member of staff, volunteer or agency staff constitutes serious harm or